nerd-coder/cta-bar/README.md

 ## Settings

+Html attribute you can use to custom the component

 | Property         | Default Value            | Description             |
 | ---------------- | ------------------------ | ----------------------- |
 | `phone`          | `'true'`                 | Show Phone icon         |